ishagupta0506/Fruit-Freshness-Detection/README.md

 # Fruit Freshness Detection

 This repository contains an image-processing and machine learning pipeline for detecting the freshness of fruits using computer vision techniques.
-The implementation is based on Python and common data science libraries, and is intended for educational and experimental purposes.
+The implementation is based on Python and common data science libraries.
+A simple yet effective image classification notebook that distinguishes fresh fruits from rotten ones across three categories: apples, bananas, and oranges.

 ## Project Overview

-The goal of this project is to classify fruits as **fresh** or **stale** using a dataset of fruit images.
+The goal of this project is to classify fruits as **fresh** or **rotten** using a dataset of fruit images.
 It uses image preprocessing, feature extraction, and machine learning models for prediction.

 ### Key Features